myjiyane/platoon-2018/README.md

 Centralised registry of invoices sent to clients.

-This project was generated with Srping Boot[STS v3.5.9].
-This application is exposed as a signle RESTful webservice with three endpoints:
+This project created using Spring Boot[STS v3.5.9].
+This application is exposed as a single RESTful webservice with three endpoints:

 1. Add invoice -> POST http://localhost:8080/invoices